2024 State Legislative Recap

 • The language of HB 941, which allows for local school districts to use capital outlay funds for educational facilities for Georgia’s Pre-K classrooms, was included in the unrelated SB 233, which passed both chambers and was signed into law by the Governor.

-• SB 464, which establishes a program for the Georgia Department of Education to allocate funds for eligible educators to purchase school supplies, passed both chambers and awaits the Governor’s signature.
+• SB 464, which establishes a program for the Georgia Department of Education to allocate funds for eligible educators to purchase school supplies, passed both chambers and was signed into law by the Governor.
 The bill also makes changes to last year’s HB 538 (Georgia Early Literacy Act), requiring the identification of up to five universal reading screeners for use by school districts, one of which must be free, by June 1, 2025.

 • The final budget included: